-We can also verify explicit timing requirements.
-One common timing requirement is that the time from a stimulus to a response is bounded by a given constant.
-In our example, we verify that the time from a sensor interrupt (event SensorInt) to a result being produced (event Result) is less than $M \mu$ sec.
-We specify this property using the GIL formula MaxResponse in Fig. 8, whose negation can be converted to the hybrid automaton ViolMaxResponse in Fig. 9.
-Although we could fix M at a specific value and proceed with the analysis as before, we instead instruct HyTech to perform a parametric analysis to determine the longest time from a SensorInt event to the following Result event.
-In particular, HyTech can solve for the (weakest) constraints on M that are required for the composition of ViolMaxResponse and $M{\rm S}$ to reach an accepting location of ViolMax-Response.
-HyTech reports that this constraint is $M \leq 3,075$, thus an upper bound on the time between these events is 3.075 μ sec.
-HyTech also produces a time-stamped sequence of transitions illustrating this bound, which we diagram in Fig. 10.
+metric analysis to determine the longest time from a SensorInt event to the following Result event.
+In particular, HyTech can solve for the (weakest) constraints on M that are required for the composition of ViolMaxResponse and M_S to reach an accepting location of ViolMaxResponse.
+HyTech reports that this constraint is $M \leq 3,075$, thus an upper bound on the time between these events is $3,075 \,\mu$ sec.
+HyTech also produces a time-stamped sequence of transitions illustrating this bound, which we diagram in Figure 9.
 Note that the implementation of the rendezvous mechanism and the priority scheduling of the tasks on a single CPU produces a fairly complex behavior.

-In the analyses described above, we used the model building tool for Ada described in [7] to construct the hybrid automaton representing the program from an Ada-like specification2 of the code in Fig. 2.
-The time bounds of the code regions are specified using special computation events embedded in this specification; in a real timing analysis tool, these durations would be derived from the sequential code comprising these regions using techniques like [23].
-The automata for the GIL formulas were constructed by hand using a set of reduction rules and the tableau method of [6].
+In the analyses described above, we used the model building tool for Ada described in [8] to construct the hybrid automaton representing the program from an Ada-like specification2 of the code in Figure 2.
+The time bounds of the code regions are specified using special computation events embedded in this specification; in a real timing analysis tool, these durations would be derived from the sequential code comprising these regions using techniques like [16].
+The automata for the GIL formulas are constructed by hand using an extension of the algorithm in [11].
 These automata are fed to HyTech, which takes their product and computes the set of reachable states.
-The performance of HyTech (version 1.04) on the analyses described above is given in Table 2.
+The performance of HyTech (version 1.02b) on the analyses described above is given in Table 2.
 Times are in seconds on a Sun SPARCstation 10 with 96 MB of memory and include both user and system time.